 MissingLettr.com lets you set up a year's worth of posts to your social networks; you'd think it was overkill but it's not!
 My engagement on new and evergreen posts has gone up quite a bit since implementing it!
 I think part of the draw is that it can pull quotes into a graphic in your social posts, or images of your choosing.
-You can get 50% off any plan with my link; note it's an affiliate link, so I get a commission if you become a customer.
+You can get 50% off any plan for 3 months with my link; note it's an affiliate link, so I get a commission if you become a customer.

 Revive Old Posts actually takes the posts you want to reshare and sets them up to reshare on a schedule of your choosing; say, every 48 hours.
 It's also a great way to keep those great posts from being ignored.

 8. Optimize your WordPress database

 You don't know how big your database is until you've saved a few MBs of data.
 Every time you update a blog post or change any information on the site, it's added to your database.
 Imagine if this website was years old and full of spam comments!

 WP-Optimize clears out that pesky data while also saving space for new content in an efficient manner with one click (or three).

 If you're being hit with a lot of spam, check out my post on combating the WordPress spam monster.

 If you're not sure what to do next, or if your WordPress site is really slow and you don't know why, contact me about WordPress cleanups!
 I also offer maintenance plans, even for sites I didn't develop.